X1 (rapper): Death

 X1 was found dead in his Las Vegas home on July 4, 2007.
 His friends believe that he was killed and that his death was staged as a suicide during an Independence Day firework display.
 The cause of death is still unknown.
 It is known that during his life Bruce always carried a weapon.
-X1 was found dead by his recently divorced ex-wife fashion designer Angel Brinks, following a short 3 month marriage.
-X1's ex wife, who was 9 months pregnant at the time said he committed suicide after she said something horrible to him.
+X1 was found by his recently divorced ex-wife fashion designer Angel Brinks, following a short three-month marriage.
+His ex-wife, who was nine months pregnant at the time, said he committed suicide after she said something horrible to him.

-His first wife Baby Vasquez who he was married to for 4 years as shown in public records, had X1's first son Justyle Sandlin.
+His first wife Baby Vasquez who he was married to for four years as shown in public records, had X1's first son Justyle Sandlin.
 Baby has vocalized questions regarding his alleged suicide saying she believes he could have been set up.

 Nevada public records show X1 was not married at the time of his death yet Angel lied on record claiming they were married at the time of his death which has been proven false information.
 Angel says, "my son's father committed suicide when I was 9 months pregnant.
 I found him and I couldn't really enjoy the birth of my son, but mourn a loss of my husband at the time."
 He was 28 years old.
 Hip-hop website AllHipHop.com was the first to write about the rapper's death.
 The article came out with the headline "Sticky Fingaz Brother/Rapper X1 Found Dead In Las Vegas."
 On July 19, 2007, Bruce’s second son was born.
 As of now, X1's sons have not yet met.